zio/zio/docs/datatypes/core/cause.md

 // Die(java.lang.Throwable: Boom!,ZTrace(Runtime(2,1646479908),Chunk(<empty>.MainApp.run(MainApp.scala:4))))
 ```

 If we have a bug in our code and something throws an unexpected exception, that information would be described inside a `Die`.
-Let's try to investigate some ZIO codes that will die:
+Let try to investigate some ZIO codes that will die:

 ```scala mdoc:compile-only
 import zio._